 - Designation of up and down stairways

 - Staggering of breaks between classes

 - Monitoring of stairways by school staff

 - Other

 - X Measures are in place to ensure physical distancing within classrooms.
 These include (check all that apply):

-- X An approach to creating and maintaining stable groups has been adopted school-wide for elementary school grades, in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
-The size of stable groups in elementary schools is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of no less than 3 feet between students and no less than 6 feet between students and staff.
-The creation of stable groups in middle and high school grades is recommended as a best practice with groups not to exceed 120 students in total.
-However, stable groups in middle and high school is not a requirement but an additional layer of mitigation for schools to consider.
+- X A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.

-In-person class size has been limited to students in elementary grades.
+- X In-person class size has been limited to 12 students in elementary grades.

-X In-person class size has been limited to 20 students in middle and high school grades
+In-person class size has been limited to students in middle and high school grades